What is Osteopathy?

 Developed in the late 19th century by American physician Andrew Taylor Still, osteopathy has since gained popularity around the world due its efficacy.
 In Australia, osteopaths study for five years at university, and are considered primary healthcare practitioners.

-Osteopathy is a holistic discipline that focuses on how the skeleton, joints, muscles, nerves, circulation, connective tissue and internal organs function as a whole.
+Osteopathy is a form of manual therapy that focuses on how the skeleton, joints, muscles, nerves, circulation, connective tissue and internal organs function as a whole.

-Osteopathy treatments use a range of gentle manual techniques including soft tissue work, stretching and manipulation of the skeleton and muscles to promote mobility and balance.
-Only when the bones, joints and muscles are working smoothly and harmoniously can the other systems of the body (the nervous, circulatory, and lymphatic systems) function at their best.
+Osteopathic physicians use a range of gentle manual techniques, including soft tissue massage, stretching and joint manipulation, to promote mobility and balance.
+They may also use heat or cold treatment for pain relief or muscle tension.
+Only when the bones, joints and muscles are working smoothly and harmoniously can the other systems of the body (the nervous, circulatory and lymphatic systems) function at their best.
 The gentle techniques have a calming and balancing effect on the nervous system – you may notice a feeling of relaxation after a treatment.

-Osteopathy treats of a wide variety of musculo-skeletal problems, but may also play a role in managing other conditions.
-The most common complaints for people usually consult osteopaths about include:
+Osteopathy treats musculoskeletal pain and problems, but may also play a role in managing other medical conditions.
+The most common complaints for which people usually consult osteopaths about include:

 - Back and neck pain